Understanding the Choices and Guidelines for Finding a PreK

 Who can help me navigate the process?

-During my Preschool research to find a PreK near me, I learned that our school districts’ Early Childhood Education program administrators sincerely WANT TO HELP you navigate this process.
+During my Preschool research to find a Pre-K, I learned that our school district’s Early Childhood Education program administrators sincerely WANT TO HELP you navigate this process.
 If you have questions, no matter how small, simply contact your district directly.
 There is staff available to assist you with registration, planning, resources, early intervention services, and much more.
 There really is no need to feel intimidated by finding the right Pre-K program for your child.
 Your district authorities are there to help make this a smooth process and memorable experience for you and your child.
 You can also use the TEA’s School Finder tool to find a Pre-K or preschool.

-Find more information and helpful resources about PreK near me programs at the Go Public- Pre-K Program page.
+Find more information and helpful resources about Pre-K programs at the Go Public- Pre-K Program page.